 If you think all of the above restrictions make sure that you get perfectly printable PDF files, think again.
 There are no rules in PDF/X that state that images need to have a certain resolution.
 A file with 50 dpi images can be a valid PDF/X file yet the printed result will be horrible if used for printing glossy magazines.
-PDF/X is meant to be a standard which is independent from the specific production requirements of a type of printing.
+PDF/X is meant to be a standard which is independent of the specific production requirements of a type of printing.

 GWG is an industry organization which took the PDF/X standards and then added on top of that a set of rules to cover specific types of printing.
 There are standard for exchanging files for commercial printing, newspapers, packaging and digital printing.

 If you want to get absolutely perfect PDF files for the type of jobs that you print, head over to the GWG site and check out their specifications.
 In a lot of countries, the national trade organizations recommend the use of the GWG standards to exchange files.
 Currently GWG is working on specifications based on PDF/X-4, which may still get released in 2009.

 How to create or process a PDF/X-4 file

 Some Adobe applications such as Acrobat 8 and InDesign CS3 include support for the draft-PDF/X-4 specifications.
 They are not fully compliant since the PDF/X-4 specifications still changed after the release of this software.
 Acrobat 9 and Creative Suite 4 are fully compliant.

 PitStop Professional 7.52 is a preflight tool that can not only check for PDF/X-4 compliancy but that can also fix existing PDF files to make them PDF/X-4 compliant. callas software also markets PDF/X-4 compatible tools.